mcneel/computeclient_js/docs/Surface.rst

    :rtype: rhino3dm.Surface
 .. js:function:: RhinoCompute.Surface.createSoftEditSurface(surface, uv, delta, uLength, vLength, tolerance, fixEnds, multiple=false)

-   Creates a soft edited surface from an exising surface using a smooth field of influence.
+   Creates a soft edited surface from an existing surface using a smooth field of influence.

    :param rhino3dm.Surface surface: The surface to soft edit.
    :param rhino3dm.Point2d uv: A point in the parameter space to move from.
 This location on the surface is moved, \
       and the move is smoothly tapered off with increasing distance along the surface from \
       this parameter.
-   :param rhino3dm.Vector3d delta: The direction and magitude, or maximum distance, of the move.
+   :param rhino3dm.Vector3d delta: The direction and magnitude, or maximum distance, of the move.
    :param float uLength: The distance along the surface's u-direction from the editing point over which the \
       strength of the editing falls off smoothly.
    :param float vLength: The distance along the surface's v-direction from the editing point over which the \